cltl/ma-communicative-robots/data/README.md

                 }
             ]
         }

+        .... etc....
+    ]
 ```

 We can have any number of segments with any number of annotations defined for any number of image files.
-Annotated segmenbts are listed as mentions in te JSON file.
+Annotated segments are listed as mentions in te JSON file.

 The JSON for **text** data has a similar structure for the data file except that we have a single CSV file with all the text utterances rather
 than a separate data file for each utterance.
 This is just for pragmatic reasons to make it easier to process Natural Language data.